ethyca/fides/docs/fides/docs/ui/wizard.md

 # Configuration Wizard

-The Configuration Wizard is designed to simplify Fidesctl setup.
-Along with building your first data map, using the Config Wizard will provide you with a step-by-step introduction to privacy engineering fundamentals and Fides terminology and resources.
+The Configuration Wizard is designed to simplify Fides setup.
+Along with building your first data map, using the Config Wizard will provide you with a step-by-step introduction to both privacy engineering fundamentals and Fides terminology.

 To get started, select **Config Wizard** from the Admin UI navigation bar.